 No matter how attractive and polished your house, buyers will be comparing its price with everything else on the market.

 Your best guide is a record of what the buying public has been willing to pay in the past few months for property in your neighborhood.
 Your Realtor can furnish data on sales figures for those comparable sales and analyze them to help you come up with a suggested listing price.
-Of course ultimately the decision about how much to ask, is always your own.
+Of course ultimately the decision about how much to ask for your home, is always your own.

 Competitive Market Analysis (CMA): The list of comparable sales your Realtor provides to you, along with data about other houses in your neighborhood that are presently on the market is used for a “Comparative Market Analysis” (CMA).
 To help in estimating a possible sales price for your house, the analysis will also include data on nearby houses that are presently on the market as well as those which failed to sell in the past few months, along with their list prices.